mark-watson/bing_search_java/README.md

 You can get an App API key at https://datamarket.azure.com/developer/applications/

-The free tranlation tier is currently 2 megabytes of translated text per month.
+The free translation tier is currently 2 megabytes of translated text per month.

 I also use this wrapper library in Clojure:
 -------------------------------------------